vaibhavantil2/mopub-android-sdk/README.md

     ```groovy
     repositories {
         // ... other project repositories
-        jcenter() // includes the MoPub SDK
+        mavenCentral() // includes the MoPub SDK
         google() // necessary for Android API
     }